Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 I’ve said it before and I’ll keep saying it: feed matters.
 Low-protein diets, imbalanced calcium, or poor-quality feed can absolutely shrink your egg size.

-For layers, you’ve got two solid options: a 20–22% protein game bird feed with added calcium, or a 17–18% protein layer feed with extra protein supplementation.
-Either crumble or pellet works just fine—whatever your birds prefer and waste less.
-Around here, we feed a layer crumble as the base, then boost protein with black soldier fly larvae (BSFL), a powdered protein supplement, and high-protein treats a couple times a week.
+Most people end up using one of two feeding approaches for layers: a game bird feed with added calcium, or a 17–20% protein layer feed.
+Either crumble or pellet works just fine.
+Whatever your birds prefer and waste less.
+Around here, we feed a layer crumble as the base, then boost protein with black soldier fly larvae (BSFL), a powdered protein supplement, and high-protein treats a couple times a week during molting.
 If your quail are foraging or getting a lot of fresh greens, that added protein makes a real difference in keeping egg size and shell quality consistent.

 Stress and Environment